Courtroom workgroup

 The courtroom workgroup is a mechanism for prosecutorial discretion.
 Various techniques are used to convince the defendant that the evidence against him or her is overwhelming.
 “Charge stacking” is a process by which police and prosecutors create a case with numerous charges or numerous instances of the same charge to convince the defendant that the risk of not pleading guilty is intolerable.
 The defendant may be convinced to plead guilty to a few of the charges in return for not being prosecuted for the remaining charges.

 The courtroom workgroup is, in some sense, a response to a lack of resources for public defenders.
 Defense attorneys in public defender offices often do not have sufficient time to prepare a case in detail for all of their clients.
 Further, they often do not have the budget to fully investigate the facts of a case through either staff or private investigators.
 They often must rely solely on police reports for such information.
 In some jurisdictions, clients do not meet their attorneys until they are in court.
 Typically, public defenders will meet briefly with clients in holding facilities or jails.
 The defense attorney defends his or her client by seeking less punishment.
 Huemann (1977) indicates that many defense attorneys feel pressured to keep up with their caseloads.
 This pressure can manifest in the courtroom through rebukes by the judge for delays.
 Many subtle pressures combine to encourage participation in the courtroom workgroup.

 The concept of a courtroom workgroup is associated with plea bargaining.
 The courtroom workgroup shows remarkable explanatory power in overburdened courts dealing with large caseloads.
 The courtroom workgroup model is best suited to explain jurisdictions where defense attorneys are more or less permanently assigned, but even occasionally appointed lawyers can participate in these practices.
 While many of the higher level prosecutions still follow the adversarial model, there is evidence that lower-level proceedings follow the courtroom workgroup model.
 Boland, Brady, Tyson, & Bassler (1983) indicate that approximately 90 percent of criminal cases are settled by plea bargain.
-This figure appears to be stable over the last twenty years (Rainville & Reaves, 2003).
+This figure appears to be stable in the period between 1980 and 2000 (Rainville & Reaves, 2003).
 Some collaborative efforts on the part of the courtroom workgroup simply must be present to facilitate this high percentage of pleas.